robert-burger/libethercat/README.md

 sudo make install
 ```

 This will build and install a static as well as a dynamic library.
-For use in other project you can you the generated pkg-config file to retreave cflags and linker flags.
+For use in other project you can use the generated pkg-config file to retreave cflags and linker flags.

 ## Tools